Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 `DUMMYProblem`.
 These two functions are automatically called by the `BaseEstimator` if implemented.

+**_<Andre: This sounds as if this would be a flexible thing.
+But it is not.
+Every algorithm has to calcualte times and memory in terms of basic ops / elements>_**
 Assumed our `DummyEstimator` estimates the complexity not in bit operations but in vector operations of length `n`.
 To convert to bit complexity we therefore change the two functions to the following: